Case Study 03 NIH-Funded Research Health Equity Systems Design Longitudinal Study

 Data degradation was random and unavoidable

-Scheduling delays were an operational fact of life
+Scheduling delays were an operational fact

 What was actually happening